Europa Park

 Voletarium

-The Voletarium in the entrance area of the amusement park marks the beginning of our little round-up.
-The ride is the first project under the guise of the Adventure Club of Europe, a fictitious adventurer’s club that links the innovations of the last few years a little bit and is therefore also supposed to function as a trademark of Europa Park.
-As with the new water park Rulantica, this is taken ad absurdum by various novels, making it difficult to follow the plot once again.
+The Voletarium in the entrance area of the park marks the beginning of our little tour.
+The ride is the first project under the guise of the Adventure Club of Europe, a fictional adventurer’s club that brings together the innovations of recent years and is intended to be a trademark of Europa Park.
+As with the new Rulantica water park, this is taken ad absurdum by various novels, making it difficult to follow the plot.

-Leaving it at the essentials, however, the Voletarium is a so-called Flying Theatre by the company Brogent Technologies.
-The flight simulator offers a breathtaking, but very family-friendly, flight through Europe.
-However, not every transition between the individual scenes is successful, nor logically implemented, so that the film comes across as a little weak in comparison to the really well-done film of Fuji Airlines in Japan’s Fuji-Q Highland or that of Sky Voyager in Australia’s Dreamworld.
+However, to cut a long story short, the Voletarium is a flying theatre made by Brogent Technologies.
+The flight simulator offers a breathtaking but very family-friendly flight over Europe.
+However, not all the transitions between the different scenes are successful or logical, so the film is a little weak compared to the really well done film of Fuji Airlines in Japan’s Fuji-Q Highland or that of Sky Voyager in Australia’s Dreamworld.

-Nevertheless, the Voletarium’s location enhances the front section of the park.
-The ride is coherent overall and is ideal as a ride for in-between.
+Nevertheless, the location of the Voletarium improves the front section of the park.
+Overall, the ride is coherent and ideal as an in-between ride.

 Jim Knopf – Reise durch Lummerland

 It’s the same with Jim Knopf – Reise durch Lummerland.
-In the best Europa Park style, they did not miss the opportunity to integrate another licence into the park – this time one that is mainly known in German-speaking countries.
+In true Europa Park style, another licence has been integrated into the park – this time one that is mainly known in German-speaking countries.
 The children’s locomotive Old’99, which previously had a circus theme, was redesigned for this purpose.
-It’s old decoration found a new home in a small pavilion of the neighbouring marionette boat ride.
-Accordingly, you now travel with Emma the locomotive through Lummerland, well-known from the book by Michael Ende, which is a really great experience, especially for smaller children.
+It’s old decoration has found a new home in a small pavilion of the neighbouring Marionetten-Bootsfahrt.
+You can now travel through Lummerland with Emma, the locomotive from Michael Ende’s book, which is a great experience, especially for younger children.

 Snorri Touren

-It’s a similar story with the immensely popular dark ride Snorri Touren, which moved into the basement of the Scandinavian themed area when it was rebuilt.
-On this tour, Snorri – the mascot of the Rulantica water park – leads us through the legendary water world outside the gates of Rust.
-Thanks to the vivid design and the largely successful media integration, the ride does a lot of things right – only the short slide sequence, in which the car drives onto a moving platform, is reminiscent of early Playstation 2 titles due to its spongy graphics, and thus dulls the actually coherent overall impression immensely.
+It’s a similar story with the hugely popular Snorri Touren dark ride, which was installed in the basement of the Scandinavian themed area when it was rebuilt.
+On this tour, Snorri – the mascot of the Rulantica water park – leads us through the legendary water world just outside the gates of Rust.
+The ride gets a lot of things right, thanks to its vibrant design and largely successful media integration – only the short slide sequence, in which the car hits a moving platform, is reminiscent of early PlayStation 2 titles in its spongy graphics, which detracts from the otherwise cohesive overall impression.

 Madame Freudenreich

-Something you can somehow forgive the cute Snorri for, you can’t forgive Madame Freudenreich for the life of her – after all, the Universum der Energie used to be the most coherent dark ride in the entire theme park.
-Now the ride is no longer even a shadow of its former self, but an attraction you should at best stay away from.
-Smaller children might still enjoy the Alsatian gugelhupf dinosaur mash, but I can’t think of anyone else who could halfway tolerate this baloney.
+Although you can somehow forgive Snorri, you can’t forgive Madame Freudenreich – after all, the Energy Universe was once the most coherent dark ride in the whole park.
+Now it is a shadow of its former self, an attraction to be avoided at all costs.
+Younger children might still enjoy the Alsatian Gugelhupf Dinosaur Mash, but I can’t imagine anyone else being able to put up with this nonsense.

 Eurosat CanCan Coaster

-It’s a good thing that the Green Fairy has moved in directly above it.
-Since its redesign, the indoor roller coaster Eurosat CanCan Coaster has taken us on a sensory intoxication.
-Driven by absinthe and the familiar sounds of In A Second Orbit, we climb up the drum lift in familiar fashion before the Galop Infernal kicks in and we basically encounter a brand new roller coaster.
+It’s a good thing the Green Fairy moved in right above it.
+Since its redesign, the Eurosat CanCan Coaster indoor roller coaster has been taking us on a sensory high.
+Driven by absinthe and the familiar sounds of In A Second Orbit, we climb up the drum lift in the familiar way before the Galop Infernal kicks in and we find ourselves on what is essentially a brand new coaster.

-Like in a CanCan, we swing through the curves.
-Past large black-light backdrops, we race faster and faster through the dome and are even lifted out of our seats a little in between.
+Like a cancan, we swing through the turns.
+Past huge black light backdrops, we race through the dome at an ever increasing speed and are even lifted out of our seats at times.
 The fact that the experience is absolutely smooth makes the ride all the better.

-Eurosat has always been a good indoor roller coaster.
+Eurosat has always been a good indoor coaster.
 A bit rough on the ride, but quite entertaining.
-Eurosat CanCan Coaster on the other side is one of the roller coasters of Europe.
-Perfectly balanced, atmospheric and with a great show value.
-Everything is just perfect on this ride.
+The Eurosat CanCan Coaster on the other hand is one of the best roller coasters in Europe.
+Perfectly balanced, atmospheric and with great show value.
+Everything about this ride is perfect.

 Eurosat Coastiality

-But that really only applies to the CanCan Coaster.
-There is also Eurosat Coastiality.
-While one side has been able to soar to new heights thanks to its collaboration with the Moulin Rouge Variety Theatre, the other side is betting on a VR experience based on Luc Besson’s Valerian – The City of a Thousand Planets.
+But that only applies to the CanCan Coaster.
+There is also the Eurosat Coastiality.
+While one of them has been able to reach new heights thanks to its collaboration with the Moulin Rouge Variety Theatre, the other is betting on a VR experience based on Luc Besson’s Valerian – City of a Thousand Planets.

-In principle, I find VR roller coasters fun and Europa Park has already shown on the Alpenexpress Enzian what you can squeeze out of a roller coaster.
-Despite the outdated graphics, the first film was a revelation beyond compare.
-After that, many parks joined the VR trend and there seemed to be no stopping them.
-Fortunately, as quickly as the trend came, it disappeared again, so it’s a little surprising that Europa Park is the only park in the world that continues to promote the technology.
-Thanks to the resort’s stand-alone attraction Yullbe, however, this is actively no longer happening in the parks.
+In principle, I think VR coasters are fun, and Europa Park has already shown what can be squeezed out of a rollercoaster with the Alpenexpress Enzian.
+Despite the outdated graphics, the first film was an unparalleled revelation.
+After that, many parks jumped on the VR bandwagon and there seemed to be no stopping them.
+Fortunately, the trend disappeared as quickly as it came, so it’s a little surprising that Europa Park is the only park in the world that continues to promote the technology.
+However, thanks to the resort’s own attraction, Yullbe, this is no longer actively happening in the parks.

-Eurosat Coastiality is, at least in theory, an extremely passable upcharge attraction that barely if at all affects the capacity of the Eurosat CanCan Coaster thanks to a separate station, which eliminates one of the main points of criticism of VR roller coasters.
-However, the ride is strenuous and not very impressive thanks to the outdated graphics.
-The show value of the roller coaster is completely lost, which is why there is no incentive for a repeat ride.
+Eurosat Coastiality is, at least in theory, a very passable upcharge attraction that, thanks to a separate station, has little or no impact on the capacity of the Eurosat CanCan Coaster, eliminating one of the main criticisms of VR coasters.
+However, the ride is tiring and the outdated graphics make it less than impressive.
+The show value of the coaster is completely lost, which is why there is no incentive to repeat the ride.

 Piraten in Batavia

-Meanwhile, the dark ride Piraten in Batavia, which has undergone a complete makeover thanks to the new construction, offers plenty of reasons to go on a ride.
-What was previously a long-winded rip-off version of Disney’s Pirates of the Caribbean is now much more independent thanks to a consistent storyline around the adventurer Bartholomeus van Robbemond and his otter Jopie.
-The Piraten in Batavia ride is thoroughly entertaining and offers an overall high show value, which is why it should by no means be missed.
+The Piraten in Batavia dark ride, which has been completely revamped thanks to the new construction, offers plenty of reasons to go on a ride.
+What used to be a lengthy rip-off of Disney’s Pirates of the Caribbean is now much more independent, thanks to a consistent storyline around the adventurer Bartholomeus van Robbemond and his otter Jopie.
+The Pirates of Batavia ride is thoroughly entertaining and has a high overall show value, which is why it is not to be missed.

 Pictures Europa Park